-We're proud to be able to support our community by providing grant funding to help a wide range of projects in our local area.
-We have two funding routes to give applicants the opportunity to access the funding they need to realise their potential - Springboard and Starting Blocks.
+We have two funding routes to give applicants the opportunity to access the funding they need to realise their potential - Starting Blocks and Springboard.

 You can find out more below: